timskovjacobsen/hugo-theme-even/docs/languages/C/pointers.md

 ## Pointer arithmetics

 Recall that a pointer is a variable with value equal to another variable's memory address.
 Everything in a computer is represented as a number.
-Memory addresses are normally referred to in *hex*, i.e. base 16.
+Memory addresses are normally referred to in *hex*, i.e. base $16$.
-Therefor, it's possible to perform arithmetic with pointers, just like with other types like integers and floats.
+Therefore, it's possible to perform arithmetic with pointers, just like with other types like integers and floats.

 We do arithmetics with pointers based on the underlying type of the pointer.
 Incrementing will increase the pointer's value by an amount equal to the number of bytes that the particular type occupies in memory.
 Note that we are working with bytes, not bits here.